grizhel/pigeon/readme.md

 ## Notes

 - There would be necessity parameters for all models, however the system (which should be implemented) had solid requirements.
+- Some features such as logger mechanism are not implemented.